apache/logging-log4j2/src/site/markdown/manual/cloud.md

 ### Kibana
 Using the EnhancedGelf template, the GelfLayout or the custom template the above configurations the message field will contain a fully formatted log event just as it would  appear in a file Appender.
-The ThreadContext attributes, custome fields, thread name, etc. will all be available as attributes on each log event that can be used for filtering.
+The ThreadContext attributes, custom fields, thread name, etc. will all be available as attributes on each log event that can be used for filtering.
 The result will resemble
 ![](../images/kibana.png)